ImDaBigBoss/EasyCraft/README.md

 ## What this plugin offers
 * Chat rooms
 * Automatic configuration reboot message + stops the server after 30 seconds
+* A hidden spectator mode (currently not finished)
 * A server info command so that you don't have to keep repeating the same things over and over again
 * A maintenance mode so that non-operators can not join (Not working correctly)
 * A perks command